blurpng/msfs-arsenal-bird/README.md

 -Plane will not move on ground (No gears)

--Propellers spins the wrong way
+-Propellers looks like it spins the wrong way

 -Taxiing cutscene is broken